-Hiring Preferences and Salary Increases: Advertisements for safety professionals often identify the CSP certification or other BCSP credentials as desired or required qualification along with education and experience.
+Hiring Preferences and Salary Increases: Advertisements for safety professionals often identify the CSP certification or other BCSP credentials as a desired or required qualification along with education and experience.
 Human resource managers and those hiring people for government positions depend on professional certification to ensure candidates have met minimum qualifications.

 The Certification Process

 BCSP requires you to create a profile at bcsp.org to start the application process.
 You will need to login for the first time by creating an account through the “My Profile” portal on the right hand corner of every bcsp.org webpage.
-Once you have created your account you will click on the “Apply for Certification” menu button to start your application.
+Once you have created your account you will select the “Apply for Certification” menu button to start your application.

 Are You Eligible?